druloloy/cict-chatbot/chat-engine/core/knowledge-base.md

 Hey!
 Thanks for visiting.
 I'm Blitzle, your CICT Buddy.
-I can send you updates and provide information on basic queries about school via chat.
+I can send you updates and provide information on basic queries about TCU via chat.
 How may I help you today?

 ---